d180cf/dcnn-eval/README.md

   13     39     22
 ```

-Boards with too few available moves can be ignored as it's easier to run the usual DFS than to run a DCNN.
+Boards with too few available moves can be ignored as it's easier to run the usual DFS will be faster on such boards.
 There are about 80K boards with 7+ available moves - a good enough training set.

 ```
 npm run check-all